mozilla/legal-docs/websites_privacy_notice/en-US.md

 * **User Feedback**:  You can provide feedback to us on our products and services on webpages like [input.mozilla.org](https://input.mozilla.org/), through an in-product experience, or through channels such as email, Bugzilla, IRC, a social media account, our Get Involved page, or through a group like Student Ambassadors.
 Please minimize the personal information you choose to share on these forums because your comments may be accessible to the public.

+* **Accounts**: Some websites, for example Marketplace, AMO, MDN, and Webmaker, require account creation to submit developer content; submit user reviews or comments; or install certain types of apps.
+You may periodically receive emails in connection with your account.

 * **Product & Policy Campaigns**:  Some of our webpages host product or policy campaigns.
 For example, you can request a link by email or SMS to install Firefox on your mobile device or petition your legislators on internet issues.
 We use third parties to manage these campaigns and handle any data that you choose to submit.
 {: #campaigns }

 ---------------------------------------

-We use cookies, clear GIFs, third party web analytics, and IP addresses for functionality and to improve our products, services, and communications.
+We may use cookies, clear GIFs, third party web analytics, device information, and IP addresses for functionality and to better understand user interaction with our products, services, and communications.
 {: #data-tools }

-* **Cookies & IP addresses**: We use these to enhance functionality of certain products and services.
-For example, cookies are used to remember your Firefox language preference and Firefox add-ons.
-They also assist with user sign-in and authentication so you can bypass entering your passwords on websites that use Persona.
-IP addresses are used to customize content for your specific country.
+* **Functionality**: We may use cookies, device information and IP addresses to enhance functionality of certain products, services, and communications.
+For example:
+  * Cookies are used to remember your Firefox language preference and Firefox add-ons.
+They also assist with user sign-in and authentication so you can bypass entering your passwords on certain Mozilla websites.
+  * IP addresses are used to customize communications by language and country.
+  * Device information such as country, language, operator and OEM, may be used to customize your experience on Firefox Marketplace and Webmaker.

-* **Online Data Tools**: We use clear GIFs and web analytics to understand in the aggregate how users engage with our products, services, communications, websites, online campaigns, snippets, devices, and other platforms.
+* **Metrics**: Clear GIFs, cookies and third party services help us understand in the aggregate how users engage with our products, services, communications, websites, online campaigns, snippets, devices, and other platforms.
+We use:

-* **Third party Services** We use third party services such as Google Analytics and Optimizely.
-They use cookies, IP addresses, and online data tools.
+  * Google Analytics, which places a cookie on your device, to obtain metrics on how users engage with our websites.
+This helps us to improve site content.
+  * Optimizely, which places a cookie on your device, to help us test variations of web content.
+This helps us offer     better web experiences to users.
+  * Flashtalking, which uses a clear GIF on our download Firefox page.
+This helps us measure the effectiveness of our     advertising campaigns.

 ---------------------------------------